-The Hardship Fund is provided by the University to give discretionary financial assistance to UK students.
+The Hardship Fund is provided by the University to give discretionary financial assistance to UK students if they:

-The Hardship Fund cannot be used to pay tuition fees.
+The Hardship Fund cannot be used to help students cover the cost of their tuition fees.

 It's nothing dramatic or extreme.
 We would deem a student who is:

 Students who are in any doubt about whether they are eligible to apply can contact us, by telephoning 0191 208 3760 or 0191 208 5679 to discuss their circumstances in detail.
 Please do not be deterred from submitting an application, all applications are treated confidentially.
 Many students often feel there may be more deserving cases than theirs and feel they should not submit an application.
 Our assessment process will be able to determine the level of assistance to offer to each applicant and the funds are there to help as many students as possible.

 Before making an application to the Hardship Fund students must have accessed all other sources of funding available to them; this includes using any savings and also utilising any interest free overdrafts available to them.
 Due to the discretionary nature of the Fund there is no guarantee that an applicant will receive funding; there is no entitlement or automatic right to a payment from the Fund.
 Successful applicants may receive either a non-repayable award or a loan.
 Loans will be issued where the applicant has a temporary cash flow problem.

 Undergraduate students must be in receipt of the maximum statutory student finance (living cost loan and grant) to which they are entitled.